Bixal/uswds-design-tokens-guide/tools/uswds-color-tokens-figma.md

 - The tokens are customizable for your projects, so use this file as a base to help you organize and name your tokens to align with USWDS guidance.
 - Each color token is saved as a color style.
 - Each color style is named by the theme or state color token associated with it and includes a description that names the [system token](https://designsystem.digital.gov/design-tokens/color/system-tokens/) and the [settings](https://designsystem.digital.gov/documentation/settings/) variable that it is referencing.
-- Dupllicate and rename this file to start using the template for your projects.
+- Duplicate and rename this file to start using the template for your projects.

 [Duplicate this file](https://www.figma.com/community/file/1024394345443465950){: .usa-button .usa-button--outline}